moorara/observe/README.md

 It supports [OpenTracing](https://opentracing.io/) format and uses [Jaeger](https://www.jaegertracing.io).

 Traces are used for _debugging_ and _tracking_ requests across different processes and services.
-They can also be used for identifying performance bottlenecks.
+They can be used for identifying performance bottlenecks.
 Due to their very data-heavy nature, traces in real-world applications need to be _sampled_.
 Insights extracted from traces cannot be aggregated due to the fact that they are sampled.
 In other words, information captured by one trace do not tell anything about how this trace is compared against other traces and what is the distribution of data.